Security and Quality in LLM-Generated Code: A Multi-Language, Multi-Model Analysis: Introduction

 \section{Introduction}

-The rapid advancement of AI technologies has led to the widespread use of LLMs in generating source code for various programming tasks.
-LLMs have performed remarkably in various natural language processing and generation tasks since a significant turning point with transformer models~\cite{VaswaniSPUJGKPGLBWFVG17}.
-Different LLMs have emerged as powerful resources for developers since these tools can generate functional code across multiple programming languages.
+The rapid advancement of artificial intelligence (AI) technologies has driven the widespread adoption of large language models (LLMs) for generating source code across a broad range of programming tasks.
+In particular, LLMs have demonstrated remarkable performance in natural language understanding and generation.
+Building on these capabilities, recent LLMs have emerged as powerful tools for software developers, enabling the automated generation of functional code in multiple programming languages.

 In 2018, Microsoft Visual Studio released the IntelliCode extension~\cite{IntelliC24}, which offers AI-powered development features that provide limited insights by analyzing code context using machine learning.
 In 2021, GitHub introduced Copilot, an AI-driven code assistant designed to improve coding quality by training on extensive real-world code repositories~\cite{IntroducCopilot24}, enabling it to provide coding recommendations across various programming languages and frameworks.
-Since GitHub introduced Copilot, AI-driven code generation adoption has grown in the software development lifecycle~\cite{AsareNA24} where complex models are used to perform specific tasks like writing code for software engineers~\cite{ElgedawySDGGGJLLR24}.
+Since GitHub introduced Copilot, AI-driven code generation adoption has grown in the software development lifecycle~\cite{AsareNA24}, where complex models are used to perform specific tasks like writing code for software engineers~\cite{ElgedawySDGGGJLLR24}.

 One major challenge for AI-driven code generation is ensuring code quality, where key metrics include validity, correctness, security, reliability, and maintainability.
 Current research stresses the importance of ensuring security in LLM-generated code~\cite{PerrySKB23,KhouryABC23}.
 Several other studies have shown that LLMs are capable of producing code that is both secure and vulnerable~\cite{Siddiq-2023,PerrySKB23,ElgedawySDGGGJLLR24}.
-The factors affecting the security properties of the code generated by these models are not identified.
+The factors affecting the security of the code generated by these models are not identified.
 Multiple studies highlight the need for better user guidelines and awareness when interacting with AI tools~\cite{PerrySKB23,KhouryABC23,NairSM23} to enhance the quality properties of generated code.
-The security quality of the code generated for identical scenarios may differ depending on the chosen programming language, which is considered an explainable issue in artificial intelligence~\cite{RasXGD22,KhouryABC23}.
+The security quality of the code generated for identical scenarios may differ depending on the chosen programming language, which is considered an explainable issue~\cite{RasXGD22,KhouryABC23}.